Stuffed Peanut - Chana Dal Paratha Recipe

 - 1-2 teaspoons ghee or oil, to fry paratha

-- Wash and soak 1 cup of peanuts and 4 tablespoons of bengal gram or chana dal for 30 minutes.
+- Wash and soak peanuts and bengal gram or chana dal for 30 minutes.

 - Drain the water, transfer soaked lentils into a pressure cooker.
 Add 2 cups of water (or more if required), close the lid and pressure cook for 4 whistles.
 Switch off the flame and let the pressure release by itself.